Top COVID-19 Questions From Moms-to-Be, Answered

 Continue to follow guidelines put out by local and federal government.
 Practice social distancing, limit the number of individuals who are around you and your baby and avoid any sick individuals.
 Newborns are at especially high risk of infections since their immune systems are still developing, so make sure to wash your hands with soap and water (or use hand sanitizer if you’re unable to wash your hands) before picking up your baby.
 This is a difficult time and everyone wants to share in the joy of a new baby being born, but it’s important to keep you and your newborn safe.

-Currently hospitals are putting plans together in preparation for the event that a woman positive for COVID-19 or is considered a person under suspicion (PUI) delivers a newborn.
+Hospitals have put plans together in preparation for the event that a woman positive for COVID-19 or is considered a person under suspicion (PUI) delivers a newborn.
 These plans may include temporary room separation of the infected woman and her newborn and also limiting the number of individuals in the delivery room.
 I would recommend speaking to your ob-gyn and delivery hospital for these details.

 Right now, individual hospitals will likely have their own policies set up for who can visit you in the hospital and how many individuals can be with you in the delivery room.
 All individuals should consider local or federal guidelines and those who are at highest risk of serious illness should avoid any situation in which they may place themselves at greater risk of contracting the illness.
 I would recommend asking your ob-gyn or delivery hospital about their current policies on visitors and support persons allowed in the delivery room.